The Do’s and Don’ts Post Hair Transplant Surgery

 Washing After Hair Transplant

-You can start washing your hair 48 hours after hair transplant.
-It’s very important to use a mild shampoo and avoid hot water when washing your hair.
+You can start washing your hair 48 hours after a hair transplant.
+It’s essential to use a mild shampoo and avoid hot water when washing your hair.

-Also, make sure to gently massage your scalp with your fingertips in a circular motion for about 5 minutes then rinse it off with lukewarm water.
+Also, gently massage your scalp with your fingertips in a circular motion for about 5 minutes, then rinse it off with lukewarm water.

-Avoid using any products that contain harsh chemicals and stick to the products given to you by the clinic.
-Usually, most hair transplant clinics in Turkey will provide you with an aftercare kit that includes a mild shampoo and lotion to soften the blood clots and scabs.
+Avoid using any products that contain harsh chemicals and stick to the products provided by the clinic.
+Typically, most hair transplant clinics in Turkey provide an aftercare kit that includes a mild shampoo and lotion to help soften the blood clots and scabs.

 -